Stapuck/Portefolio/README.md

       </tr>
       <tr>
         <th>1.8</th>
-        <td>Add video on the website, Carroussel with picture, Gallery and Header Video + management of button </td>
+        <td>Add video on the website, Carroussel with picture, Gallery and Header Video + management of button, Timeline component dynamique for sport and school</td>
         <td>Current Version</td>
       </tr>
        <tr>